For Yoga Teachers Podcast. Episode 30.

 How to create your yoga brand - Transcript

-This episode is a complete guide to how to create yoga yoga brand.
-We'll be looking everything that you need to know to create your your brand, including why you need one in the first place, how it helps you with every aspect of being a yoga teacher - because I really do truly believe that it does - and how it helps to boost your confidence as a yoga teacher.
+This episode is a complete guide to how to create your yoga brand.
+We'll be looking at everything that you need to know to create your yoga brand, including why you need one in the first place, How it helps you with every aspect of being a yoga teacher, because I really do truly believe that it does, and how it helps to boost your confidence as a yoga teacher.

 What is a brand?

-The benefits of having an established brand as a yoga teacher
+The benefits of having a brand as a yoga teacher.

-Having a consistent brand helps you be recognised; people will start to get used to your yoga and your colour palette and your fonts and so they'll recognise your offerings and when it's done correctly will attract your ideal yogis.
+Having a consistent brand can help you be recognized.
+People might start to get used to your yoga and your color palette and your fonts.
+And so they'll recognize your offerings and when that's done correctly, you'll start to attract your ideal yogis.
+Having a defined yoga brand influences how much you charge for your offerings.

-And because of all of these benefits add up and compliment each other; you'll feel more confident about who you are as a yoga teacher.
+And because all of these benefits add up and they all [00:05:00] complement one another, you'll feel more confident about who you are as a yoga teacher.

 Who are you as a yoga teacher?

-Who you are as a yoga teacher encompasses your values.
-And I would imagine your values as a yoga teacher are going to be pretty similar to your values that you have as a person.
+You, as a yoga teacher, encompasses your values, and I would imagine that your values as a yoga teacher are going to be pretty similar to your values that you have as a person.

 Who do you want to teach?

-Your style of teaching won't be for everyone and that is okay.
-But your style of teaching, your unique offerings, will be for someone, for many people - they will be right for your yogis.
-So your yogis are out there, and you playing small doesn't serve anyone.
+Your style of teaching won't be for everyone and that is okay, but your style of teaching, your unique offerings will be for someone, for many people, and they'll be perfect for your yogis.
+So your yogis are out there and you playing small doesn't serve anyone.
+When thinking about your ideal yogis, I think it's really useful to think about them in terms of their desires, their pain points, and their struggles.

-When you're thinking about your ideal yogis, I think it's really useful to think about them in terms of their desires, their pain points and their struggles.
-Maybe their desire is to be a more present parent.
-Or to cope with stress better.
-Or be able to run faster, right?
-Or maybe they simply wish to be pain free.
-They've got lower back pain that they've had for quite a while.
+Maybe their desire is to be a more present parent, or to cope with stress better, or to be able to run faster, right?
+Or maybe they wish to be pain free, they've had lower back pain for a while and they just want to get rid of it.
+So have a think.

 Who is in your space?